 pass through dense cloud systems in the atmosphere, which potentially distort and

 attenuate the signal before it is received.

-south of Watertown, SD and travels in a path parallel to the surface of Earth.
+Watertown, SD and travels in a path parallel to the surface of Earth.

 The signal has a much shorter trip and does not need to pass through the upper atmosphere, therefore